Skip to main content

 All resources

-Why your brand is invisible to ChatGPT (and how to fix it)
+Why your brand is invisible in AI answers (and how to fix it)

-Three structural reasons AI assistants ignore your brand, ranked by how often we see each one in customer audits — and the playbook to close the gap.
+Three structural reasons AI-generated answers sideline your brand, ranked by how often we see each one in customer diagnostics — and the playbook to close the gap.

-About a third of the audits we run come back with a depressing pattern: the brand has a strong product, real customers, and a respectable web presence — but ChatGPT and Gemini either don’t mention them in unbranded category prompts at all, or mention them last, with hedged language.
-We call this AI invisibility, and after running hundreds of audits we’ve narrowed the root causes to three.
+About a third of the diagnostics we run come back with a depressing pattern: the brand has a strong product, real customers, and a respectable web presence — but both scoring engines either don’t mention them in unbranded category prompts at all, or mention them last, with hedged language.
+We call this AI invisibility, and after running hundreds of diagnostics we’ve narrowed the root causes to three.

 This post walks through each one, ranked by frequency, and the fix that actually moves the score.